drewmiley/des-js/readme.md

 ## Examples

-An example comparing solutions of the harmonic equation is currently in progress
+An example comparing solutions of the exponential equation is currently in progress

 ## Solvers